DETAILED ACTION

 Response to Arguments

-With respect to the rejection of claim 22 under 35 U.S.C.
+With respect to the rejection of claims 22 and 32 under 35 U.S.C.
 112(a) or 35 U.S.C.
-112 (pre-AIA ), first paragraph, as failing to comply with the written description requirement, the applicant argues that “claim language is believed to be clear from the original disclosure, see for example Figure 6 and the specification at page 32, line 31 to page 33, line 15, and see also original dependent claim 2.”
+112 (pre-AIA ), first paragraph, as failing to comply with the written description requirement, the applicant argues that “Claim 22 is amended to clarify that language and now no longer recites the term ‘every time’ but now instead recites the term

-This argument, however, is not found to be persuasive as “wherein the controller changes the first determination value based on the first shift amount every time the first shift amount exceeds the first threshold value” is not described in the above cited section(s) of the specification in such a way as to reasonably convey to one skilled in the relevant art that the inventor or a joint inventor, or for applications subject to pre-AIA 35 U.S.C.
-112, the inventor(s), at the time the application was filed, had possession of the claimed invention (extra emphasis added).
+This argument, however, is not found to be persuasive as “wherein the controller changes the first determination value based on the first shift amount when the first shift amount exceeds the first threshold value” is not described in the above cited section(s) of the specification in such a way as to reasonably convey to one skilled in the relevant art that the inventor or a joint inventor, or for applications subject to pre-AIA 35 U.S.C.
+112, the inventor(s), at the time the application was filed, had possession of the claimed invention (emphasis added).

-This argument, however, is not found to be persuasive as “wherein a second shift amount is a shift amount of the head in the radial direction at a time of the write processing of the second track, and the first threshold value is generated based on the second shift amount” is not described in the above cited section(s) of the specification in such a way as to reasonably convey to one skilled in the relevant art that the inventor or a joint inventor, or for applications subject to pre-AIA 35 U.S.C.
-112, the inventor(s), at the time the application was filed, had possession of the claimed invention (extra emphasis added).
+This argument, however, is not found to be persuasive as “wherein a second shift amount is a shift amount of the head in the radial direction at a time of the write processing of the second track, and the first threshold value corresponds to the second shift amount” is not described in the above cited section(s) of the specification in such a way as to reasonably convey to one skilled in the relevant art that the inventor or a joint inventor, or for applications subject to pre-AIA 35 U.S.C.
+112, the inventor(s), at the time the application was filed, had possession of the claimed invention (emphasis added).

-This argument, however, is not found to be persuasive as “a first threshold value based on a second shift amount of the head in the radial direction at a time of the write processing of a second track adjacent to the first track in the radial direction” is not described in the above cited section(s) of the specification in such a way as to reasonably convey to one skilled in the relevant art that the inventor or a joint inventor, or for applications subject to pre-AIA 35 U.S.C.
-112, the inventor(s), at the time the application was filed, had possession of the claimed invention (extra emphasis added).
+This argument, however, is not found to be persuasive as “a first threshold value corresponding to a second shift amount of the head in the radial direction at a time of the write processing of a second track adjacent to the first track in the radial direction” is not described in the above cited section(s) of the specification in such a way as to reasonably convey to one skilled in the relevant art that the inventor or a joint inventor, or for applications subject to pre-AIA 35 U.S.C.
+112, the inventor(s), at the time the application was filed, had possession of the claimed invention (emphasis added).

 Conclusion